 Audra prepares for the NERB, the Northeast Regional Board Exam so she can become eligible and licensed to practice in Pennsylvania as a dentist.
 Needless to say, it’s a stressful time at University of Pennsylvania School of Dental Medicine.
 Although every student in her class is extremely well prepared, there is a nerve-wracking buzz that failure is imminent if your patient doesn’t show up.

 In a bit of a panic and on less than 12 hours notice, Audra calls on her parents to stop at their local dentist, pick up their records and be at Penn early the next morning…just in case her patient doesn’t show up.
-Dad works the night shift, 7pm-7am, Mom picks him up early and they are standing at the top of the stairs in front of the main clinic at Penn, no questions asked.
+Dad works the night shift at his job, 7pm-7am, Mom picks him up early and they are standing at the top of the stairs in front of the main clinic at Penn, no questions asked.
 Audra gets an extra boost of confidence seeing her parents’ faces.
 They chat for a few and she gives them each a hug and a farewell when she sees her patient walking up the steps.
 They stop for a slice of pizza at Allegro on the way out of town.
 She passes the NERB with flying colors…with her original patient.
 Phew.

 When she walks across the stage at graduation, Audra officially becomes Dr. Audra Sciandra and graduates summa cum laude from University of Pennsylvania School of Dental Medicine.
 Her entire family including parents, grandparents, sibling, fiancé, aunts, and uncles travel to Philadelphia to join in the celebration.

-Audra and Mark marry at Villanova University chapel and she begins her first residency program at Abington Memorial Hospital the same week.
+Audra and Mark marry at Villanova University and she begins her first residency program at Abington Memorial Hospital the same week.
 She and Mark take a honeymoon a few months later so as not to disrupt her program responsibilities.
 They buy their first house and she celebrates her 25th birthday.
-Mark buys her a toaster and a Tivo so she can record her favorite TV show, Friends, when she has to work late.
+Mark buys her a toaster and a Tivo so she can record her favorite TV show, Friends, when she has to work late!

 Audra starts working in private practice in Delaware County and loves meeting new patients, families and truly enjoys practicing general dentistry.
 But she can’t shake her love of orthodontics and decides to apply for residency.
 Her decision proves to be bitter sweet as she cannot imagine leaving her current practice and patients.

 After flying all over the country for interviews, Audra matches at the Albert Einstein Medical Center Orthodontics Residency Program in Philadelphia where she’ll spend the next three years in training to become an orthodontist.
-She and her two classmates match to the program out of nearly two hundred applicants and she couldn’t be happier to be close to home.
+She and her two classmates match to the program out of nearly three hundred applicants and she couldn’t be happier to be close to home.

 Dr. Sciandra takes off a few weeks before her orthodontic residency begins and officially changes to her married name…Kiefer.
 Dr. Kiefer places her first set of braces and the smile journey begins.

-Dr. Kiefer becomes an Aunt for the first time but misses all the excitement at home as she is studying at the TWEED course in Tucson, Arizona.
+Dr. Kiefer becomes an aunt for the first time but misses all the excitement at home as she is studying at the TWEED course in Tucson, Arizona.
 She’s gone for two and a half weeks with her classmates, learns a lot about the Z angle, and eats at fabulous authentic Mexican restaurants.
 She flies home as soon as possible but realizes she hasn’t missed too much as her niece is not yet larger than box of Cheerios.

 Dr. Kiefer presents her research at the Charles Schultz Resident’s Scholars program at the AAO Annual Session in Denver, CO and a few weeks later attends her graduation ceremony.

 Dr. Kiefer completes her second residency program in the Specialty of Orthodontics, and in line with Einstein tradition, is awarded her Specialty Certificate no sooner than 4:45pm on June 30, 2008, the last official day of the program.
 Dr. Borislow, the Department Chair and Director of the Orthodontics Residency program, also gives her an alumni handbook.
 Her name and the name of her two classmates have been added.
-The last day is bitter sweet.
+The last day is bittersweet.